top of page

 The Fable of Arachne

-This painting is called The Fable of Arachne, also known as "The Spinners" and was believed to show women working in a tapestry factory at Court.
-As the leading artist in the court of King Philip IV of Spain and Portugal, it was painted for Don Pedro de Arce, huntsman to King Philip IV.
+The Fable of Arachne, also known as "The Spinners," depicts women working in a tapestry factory at the court of King Philip IV of Spain and Portugal.
+The painting was created for Don Pedro de Arce, huntsman to King Philip IV.

 According to the art curator from the museum, this is a summary of the painting: